openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/diagonalBandOfBroca
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Diagonal band of Broca' is a neuron projection bundle and central nervous system cell part cluster.
-It is part of the cerebral hemisphere white matter.
+   :definition: Is a neuron projection bundle and central nervous system cell part cluster.
+Is part of the cerebral hemisphere white matter. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002741) ('is_a' and 'relationship')]
-   :description: A white fibre bundle descending in the precommissural septum toward the base of the forebrain, immediately rostral to the lamina terminalis; at the base, the bundle turns in the caudolateral direction; traveling through the ventral substantia innominata alongside the optic tract, it fades before reaching the amygdala.
-(Mondofacto:  http://www.mondofacto.com/facts/dictionary?Broca%27s%20diagonal%20band)
+   :description: A white fibre bundle descending in the precommissural septum toward the base of the forebrain, immediately rostral to the lamina terminalis; at the base, the bundle turns in the caudolateral direction; traveling through the ventral substantia innominata alongside the optic tract, it fades before reaching the amygdala. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002741)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0103188
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002741#diagonal-band
    :name: diagonal band of Broca